Amir-Jalali-923/blog/src/content/posts/ProblemOfOmnipotence.md

 >More powerful than any being that exists.

-This are indeed very different definitions, but our main goal was to define omnipotence in a way that is coherent and logically consistent, and seems like we achieved it.
+These are indeed very different definitions, but our main goal was to define omnipotence in a way that is coherent and logically consistent, and it seems like we've achieved it.
 Good job.

 ## Appendix